 Cartoonist sent to jail, Cong says uncalled for

-Freelance cartoonist Aseem Trivedi, who was arrested by the Mumbai Police on sedition and other charges, was sent to jail on Monday after a local court remanded him to two-week judicial custody.
+Freelance cartoonist Aseem Trivedi, who was arrested by the Mumbai Police on sedition and other charges for his controversial cartoons, was sent to jail on Monday after a local court remanded him to judicial custody for two weeks.

-The Kanpur-based cartoonist was arrested on Saturday after he surrendered over a complaint filed in December by a member of the Republican Party of India, Amit Katarnayea.
-Trivedi was accused of putting up "seditious" banners mocking the Constitution during an Anna Hazare rally in Mumbai last year and posting the same on his website.
+Trivedi was accused of putting up "seditious" banners mocking the constitution during Anna Hazare's campaign in Mumbai last year and posting the same on his website.